 Chantal Bossé got hooked on PowerPoint while doing instructional design in the mid-90s.
-Convinced there was a better way to present, she started CHABOS in 2004 and became a presentations & visual communications expert.
-She helps entrepreneurs, speakers, and trainers improve their presentations' impact by having a clear message, great visuals, and a memorable delivery, whether in French or English.
+Convinced there was a better way to present, she started CHABOS in 2004 and became a presentations and visual communications expert.
+She helps entrepreneurs, speakers, and trainers improve their presentations’ impact by having a clear message, great visuals, and a memorable delivery, whether in French or English.
 Chantal has been a speaker at various business events and a few international webinars, she is a presentation coach for the TEDxQuebec event.

 In this conversation, Chantal talks about the benefits of creating large decks that have subsets suitable for specific audiences.

 Geetesh: Tons of slides, many pictures, and so much text.
 Add to that many, many hyperlinks plus Custom Shows.
 This sort of presentation must be a dedication.
 How much time does it typically take to create and test this type of presentation?

 Chantal: For this project, the client came to me with all the slides already done, so I don’t have data on how long it took them to produce the original 300-slide deck.
 And I would add that so much text was really TOO much text, but that’s another story. : )